 Ideally, TIG is the cleanest process, and it does not produce sparks, spatter, or fumes as long as the metal surface is clean.
 With TIG high degree precision is possible, and it is used to weld even fragile metals.
 That said, finding the best TIG welder will help you deliver clean results and accomplish your projects with ease.

-Ensure the welder you pick has high-quality construction, a high duty cycle, and one with both AC/DC power for versatility.
+Ensure the welder you pick has high-quality construction, a high-duty cycle, and one with both AC/DC power for versatility.
 You should also look out for features such as HF start and the foot pedal for improved control and better handling of high-precision jobs.
-Also, choose a model that gives you the power you need and one with more than welding function if you plan to use other processes in the future.
+Also, choose a model that gives you the power you need and one with more than a welding function if you plan to use other processes in the future.
+Last but not least, don’t forget to use proper Protective Equipment like welding Gloves, Welding Helmet, Welding Jacket, etc while welding.